 A lot of site owners will use these trigger words in their titles to draw in people to their reviews and provoke some sort of feeling that may get you to click out and buy.

 For instance, if you think you can get a discount on a course, then you are likely going to check out their post, click on their ‘discount link’ (which is usually the same price you will pay anywhere else), and feel like you got a really good deal.

 Even I want to get a discount, so despite the fact that I know better, these titles can draw me in too.

 Affiliate: Someone who is partnered with a company, and they benefit from their relationship in some way – usually with financial compensation.

 Sometimes affiliates do get discount links to offer their readers.
 Usually, these discounts only last for a few weeks.
 They are not constant, so we can’t always promise a discount in the title of our post and all throughout our post.

-The fact that some affiliate marketers use these words in their post titles drives me insane.
+The fact that some affiliate marketers use these trigger words in their post titles drives me insane.

 A rewrite of the sales page is a review of the sales page, not the program.
-This is what a lot of affiliates who don’t have experience with what they want to promote do.
-This is what my clients used to want me to do.
+This is the kind of fake review my clients wanted me to write all the time.
+And, this is what a lot of affiliates who don’t have experience with what they want to promote do.

 How can you spot a rewrite of the sales page?
 It usually has headings as follows, not necessarily in this order.